← Back to Blog

 The Three Main CV Format Types

 Chronological (Reverse Chronological): The most widely used and most ATS-compatible format.
-Lists your work experience in reverse order — starting with your most recent role and working backward.
-This is the default format expected by most UK, US, and international employers.
-Best for: professionals with a consistent work history in one or two industries, mid-career candidates, and anyone applying to corporate roles where clear career progression is valued.
-Structure: Contact Details → Professional Summary → Work Experience → Education → Skills → Certifications.
+Lists your work experience in reverse order — most recent first.
+Best for professionals with a consistent work history, mid-career candidates, and anyone applying to corporate roles.
+Structure: Contact Details, Professional Summary, Work Experience, Education, Skills, Certifications.

 Functional (Skills-Based): Leads with a detailed skills section and places less emphasis on the timeline of your work history.
-Best for: career changers who are entering a new industry, professionals with significant employment gaps, and freelancers or contractors whose work history is fragmented.
-Caution: Many ATS systems score functional CVs poorly because they expect to find employment history in a standard chronological format.
-If you use a functional format, still include dated employment entries.
+Best for career changers entering a new industry or professionals with significant employment gaps.
+Caution: many ATS systems score functional CVs poorly because they expect standard chronological employment history.

-Combination (Hybrid): Merges elements of both formats.
-Opens with a strong skills and competencies section, then follows with a reverse chronological work history.
-Best for: senior professionals, specialists, and career changers who have transferable skills but also a solid work history to present.
-Increasingly popular in 2026 because it satisfies ATS requirements while allowing skilled professionals to lead with their strongest competencies.
+Combination (Hybrid): Opens with a strong skills and competencies section, then follows with a reverse chronological work history.
+Best for senior professionals, specialists, and career changers who have transferable skills but also a solid work history to present.

 Optimal Section Order for 2026